andrewskyboss/milestone-project-02/README.md

 #### Images
-- On website were used variety of images with open laptop screen.
-Open laptop looks like an open to opportunity.
-City views like a coding structure, organised and working properly.
+- For user inspiration and Travel destination illustrations, there are used lot of colourful images.
+Currently, for demonstration purpose were chosen 5 destinations: Ireland, Germany, France, Italy and Spain.
+Accordingly, images were chosen to represent chosen destinations.
-- As well were used Font Awesome libraries icons to display all major social media.
-Icons takes small amount off space, but looks very presentable and modern.
+- Font Awesome icons were used to visually represent all major social media resources.
-- As well were used Programming languages svg icons to visualize them.
+- As well were used svg Arrows, Closing icons to demonstrate on website.
+I created them.
 - [Images were taken from the Megapixl resources](https://www.megapixl.com)